 4. Addition of instruction which represents a significant departure, in terms of curriculum content or method of delivery, from the curriculum as offered at the last on-site evaluation of the college of podiatric medicine

-5. A change from clock hours to credit hours or vice versa
+5. Change in the way student progress is measured, including whether progress is measured in clock hours or credit-hours, semesters, trimesters, or quarters, or uses time-based or non-time-based methods

 6. An increase or decrease in the length of the curriculum